elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 By using a broadcast message based mutex mechanism, the appenders could acquire a ‘lock’ to roll a specific file, and notify other workers when the rolling is complete (quite similar to what we want to do with SO migration for example).

+An alternative to this option would be to only have the main worker handle the rolling logic.
+We will lose control on the exact size the file is when rolling, as we would need to wait until the main worker receives a log message for the rolling appender before the rolling is effectively performed.
+The upside would be that it reduces the inter-workers communication to a notification from the main worker to the others once the rolling is done for them to reopen their file handler.

 2. have the coordinator process perform the rolling

 Another option would be to have the coordinator perform the rotation instead.
 When a rolling is required, the appender